Social Security Benefits Calculator

-Estimate your Social Security retirement benefits at different claiming ages.
+Estimate your Social Security retirement benefits based on your earnings history and claiming age.
 Compare monthly benefits at 62, Full Retirement Age, and 70.

 For someone with a $75,000 salary and 35 years of work history (born 1960), estimated monthly benefits are approximately $1,750 at age 62 (30% reduction), $2,500 at FRA (67), or $3,100 at age 70 (24% increase).